dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 The sample app demonstrates how to use `AddRedirectToHttps` or `AddRedirectToHttpsPermanent`.
 Make an [insecure HTTP request to the app](http://redirect6.azurewebsites.net/iis-rules-rewrite/xyz).
 When testing HTTP to HTTPS redirection with localhost, use the HTTP URL, which has a different port than the HTTPS URL.

-The following image shows the F12 browse tools image of a request to http://redirect6.azurewebsites.net/iis-rules-rewrite/xyz using the preceeding code:
+The following image shows the F12 browse tools image of a request to [http://redirect6.azurewebsites.net/iis-rules-rewrite/xyz](http://redirect6.azurewebsites.net/iis-rules-rewrite/xyz) using the preceding code:

 ![Browser window with developer tools tracking the requests and responses: Add redirect to HTTPS](url-rewriting/_static/add_redirect_to_https6.png)